paulgrym/personal-homepage-react/README.md

 Single page application made in React.
 It includes lists of my projects, skills and things I would like to learn next.

 The repositories are fetched from the GitHub API.
 The website has a theme switcher which changes site's color theme from light to dark.
+The theme color is saved in a local storage.

 At the top of the page there is a "Hire me" button, pressing which will scroll to the bottom of the page, where I have listed all the communication channels through which you can contact me.